 It also names the major players in this issue).

 Coalition members working with the (target group) on various projects noticed this pattern and shared incidents which prompted further research.
 The current status of the research is a Freedom of Information Act (FOIA) request of materials related to (the situation).
 (The FOIA request references the press release that accompanied this particular backgrounder.)

 Insert a Summarizing Subtitle Here (Remember, writer, subtitles and sections enable for skimming, which is all that most busy journalists have time for!)

 (At this point, the backgrounder delves into the important details of the situation.
 Use this sample to discern the format of these details.)
 This group often enters into routine actions or situations to perform an action within the community.
 However, this minor situation then becomes (statement of the related problem, giving supporting evidence and detail).

-To promote greater transparency in these situation, our alliance initiated a deeper look at the mechanisms and communications that result in these heightened incidents.
+To promote greater transparency in this situation, our alliance initiated a deeper look at the mechanisms and communications that result in these heightened incidents.
 A FOIA request was officially filed on X date.

-Insert a Subtitle About the Next Paragraph (Again, writer, remember that subtitles are your friends.)
+(Insert a subtitle about the next paragraph—remember that subtitles are your friends.)